 RC: “We knew about Dalberg for a while and admired the real commitment to diversity that Dalberg has.
 It’s not all about a western-educated, elite school – Harvard, Oxford-bred management consultants.
 There’s a real effort to accommodate a diversity of perspectives and experience: Dalberg has 15 offices in Africa, and most of those offices are full of fantastic, local talent.
 There’s a lot of investment in growing that team and building their capabilities.
 Creating interdisciplinary and diverse design teams is hard to do.
 But when you get it right, it is truly magical.
 It’s something that I deeply believe in – that diversity breeds the best form of creativity.
 We saw that as a similar value in Dalberg, and it was so core to how we wanted to build our design team here from the ground up (and not with transplants from frog design or IDEO).”

 What is exciting about bringing human-centered design to the social impact space?

-RC: “At frog, at a certain point, I asked myself, what we’re being paid to do, and paid a lot of money to do, and a lot of money to have teams of some of the truly best and most amazing designers in the world do, is to try to convince you that the expensive smartphone you bought six months ago isn’t good enough anymore: you need to get the newer version with the latest camera.
-A lot of the work tried to help clients find that edge that gives you six months of advantage over your competitors.
-It feels like a rat race, and companies are spending millions of dollars on the best design talent in the world for this purpose – whether that’s Barclays (which employs more designers in the UK than any other company) or Samsung, with one of the largest design forces in the world.
+RC: “At frog, at a certain point, I asked myself, what we’re being paid to do, and paid a lot of money to do, and a lot of money to have teams of some of the truly best designers in the world do, is to try to convince you that the expensive smartphone you bought six months ago isn’t good enough anymore: you need to get the newer version with the latest camera.
+Most of the work tried to help clients find that edge that gives you six months of advantage over your competitors.
+It feels like a rat race, and companies are spending millions of dollars on the best design talent in the world for this purpose – whether that’s Barclays (which employs more designers in the UK than any other company) or Samsung, with one of the largest, design forces in the world.